glennsl/bs-jsx-rewriter/README.md

 */
 ```

+##Licensing

+The vendor directory contains files built from code in the BuckleScript repository, but which originates from the Reason repository, which is licensed under the MIT license.
+The rest of this repostiory is also licensed under the MIT license.

 ## Acknowledgement

 [The Reason team](https://github.com/facebook/reason/graphs/contributors) for creating the PPX (and, you know, Reason and all that), and [Alessandro Strada](https://github.com/astrada) for adding the JS API and build process.